candiddev/etcha/hugo/content/docs/references/cli.md

 Render a Pattern from JWT or Jsonnet and display the result.

-### `run [run once, default: no]` {#run-listen}
+### `run [-o run once]` {#run-listen}

 Run Etcha in listening mode, periodically pulling new patterns, receiving new patterns via push, and exposing metrics.
-Can specify an additional argument to only run once and exit.
+Can specify an additional flag to only run once and exit.

 ### `show-config` {#show-config}